Chanakya-dev/Notes/GitNotes.md

 # Lina's Git Adventure: A Comprehensive Git and GitHub Tutorial

-## Chapter 1: Lina's First Steps with Git
+## Chapter 1: First Steps with Git

 Lina, a curious young programmer, discovered the wonders of Git.
 She opened her terminal, navigated to her project folder, and initialized her first Git repository: